ajn123/Ruby_Tutorial/README.md

 Ruby Tutorial
 ================

-These are my notes and notes and tutorials of Ruby.
+These are my notes and notes and tutorials of the Ruby language.

 ##All of these example are done in ruby version 2.1.